What Is Web Copywriting?

 - Make it Ultra specific

 It’s not easy to create a headline that uses all four U’s.
 But in general, the more you can use, the better.

-For example, a recent article I published was titled “We Analyzed 5 Million Google Search Results.
+For example, an article I published a while ago was titled “We Analyzed 5 Million Google Search Results.
 Here’s What We Learned About Organic Click Through Rate”.

 Let’s break down that title based on the 4 U’s.